 An appraisal is a licensed appraiser’s opinion of the value of the subject property based on recent properties that are similar in area, size, location, school districts, features and quality; typically that have sold within the last 3 to 6 months.

 Sherman Bridge will use a repeating rotation of licensed, qualified and independent, 3rd Party appraisers based on availability.
-These appraisers are experienced and qualified to do a “subject to repairs” appraisal, unlike a typical appraisal, the appraiser must adjust the value based on repairs planned not current condition alone.
+These appraisers are experienced and qualified to do a “subject to repairs” appraisal.
+Unlike a typical appraisal, the appraiser must adjust the value based on repairs planned not current condition alone.
 We do not and cannot request a specific appraiser to do the work.

-The appraisal will be sent to the Sherman Bridge and the borrower prior to closing.
+The appraisal will be sent to Sherman Bridge and the borrower prior to closing.
 If the borrower plans to refinance into a long term landlord loan, a new appraisal will be ordered to be used in underwriting to justify the value of the property at refinance.

 In most circumstances, appraisals are very accurate.
 However, keep in mind the appraisal is still just an opinion of a qualified and licensed professional.
 Of course, there are always situations out of the borrower’s control that may affect the value of the property between appraisal and the sale of the property.

 An “as-is” appraisal is the opinion of an appraiser showing the value of the property based on current condition and similar properties sold in the area within the last 3 to 6 months.
-A “subject-to-repairs” appraisal uses the projected repairs, rehab inspection budget and similar properties in the area sold typically within the last 3 to 6 months to determine properties projected value after repairs have been completed.
+A “subject-to-repairs” appraisal uses the projected repairs, rehab inspection budget and similar properties in the area sold typically within the last 3 to 6 months to determine the property’s projected value after repairs have been completed.

 Sherman Bridge uses a percentage of the after repair value to help determine the maximum loan amount.
 The ARV (or after repair value) is determined by the “subject to repairs” appraisal.
-The borrowers qualifications determine the LTV (or loan to value) percentage.
+The borrower’s qualifications determine the LTV (or loan to value) percentage.
 Both of these numbers determine the amount of money loaned to an investor.

 If you have the ability to refer clients to Sherman Bridge, you can be a broker.
 There’s no licensing required.